U.S. Statehood Maps

 Louisiana 1812 The 18th State

 Louisiana 1812 the 18th State was created during the War of 1812.
 Note the shaded area still claimed by Spain.
-I would be 7 years later, 1819, before the Adams-Onis Treaty would settle this territorial dispute with Spain.
+It would be 7 years later, 1819, before the Adams-Onis Treaty would settle this territorial dispute with Spain.

 Size